 Timing of Auction

 For each of its property listings on Brixbid, a Landlord establishes the opening date and time for accepting bids from Renters and the last date and time by which bids are accepted (“Auction Close Time”).
+However, a Landlord may choose to close the auction by accepting the highest bidder at any time prior to the Auction Close Time.
 Landlord shall abide by all such dates and times and shall otherwise act professionally, legally and not arbitrarily with respect to each listing and Renter.

 Starting Acceptable Bid and Bidding

 Bidding is accepted for a Property while the auction for such Property is open and Renters may place a bid on a property that is higher than the current bid.
-Bidding continues until the close of the auction by Auction Close Time as originally designated by the Landlord.
+Bidding continues until the close of the auction by the Auction Close Time as originally designated by the Landlord or the Landlord may choose to close the auction by accepting the current highest bidder for the Property.
 By placing a bid on a Listed Property, Renters agree that they intend to rent such property at the value of the bid they make.
 At the close of the auction the Renter with the highest outstanding bid is deemed the “Highest Bidder”.

 A Landlord also has the option of allowing bidders to bypass the bidding process and instead rent the Property for a set acceptable rent to the Landlord called the “rent-it-now” price that is higher than the Minimum Rental Price.
 Subject to the other terms herein, if a Renter selects the rent-it-now price, the auction will close and such Renter will be deemed the Highest Bidder.